Select Page

 There’s nothing good about being small-minded.
 Too much judgment, too many expectations, too much rigidity and conflict.
 Ick.
 I was seeing only what I looked for.
 That narrow perspective needed to change, and taking five actions helped me do that.

-5 ways to fuel curiosity, patience, acceptance, and personal growth
+5 ways to fuel acceptance and personal growth

 Give up on being right.
-Academia and business reward us for viewing the world through a right versus wrong lens.
-Let go of that orientation.
-Let a “my way or the highway” mindset belong only to bullies.
+Various institutions and conventions reward us for viewing the world through a right versus wrong lens.
+Learn to let go of always looking for what’s “right” or “wrong.”
+Gift the “my way or the highway” mindset bullies.
 Life, love, and leadership are more fun and rewarding when we let go of right/wrong judgments and learn to live with different opinions.
 Ambiguity exercises our minds and expands our hearts.

 Let go of certainty.
 The opposite isn’t uncertainty.
 It’s openness, curiosity and a willingness to embrace paradox, rather than choose up sides.
 The ultimate challenge is to accept ourselves exactly as we are, but never stop trying to learn and grow. ~Tony Schwartz

 Pick your battles.
-Not very issue is worthy of falling on your sword.
-Learn to gracefully and tactfully push back for constructive reasons on issues that really move the needle.
+Not every issue is worthy of falling on your sword.
+Learn to gracefully, tactfully, and constructively push back on issues that really move the needle.

 Be curious and look for the big picture.
 Don’t ignore all the good apples in the basket because of the single bad one on top.
 Take Dr. Elbow’s advice and get outside yourself and see from the perspective of someone else.
 Diversity of thought, opinion, and perspective brings the big picture fully into view.
 Helps with having humility, too.